2050plus/2050plus/doc/veka_configurations.rst

   * i.e. Conventional technologies to consider in future planning horizons;
   * i.e. Use of micro-CHP, solid biomass to liquid, etc;
-  * i.e. Considering distribution electric and/or gas networks.
+  * i.e. Considering distribution electric and/or gas networks;

 * Technology parameters : techno-economic parameters that were not set from the cost database or that alter technologies